11 Things You Must Do Once You Start Making $100,000

 Let’s say you’ve already built up a good emergency fund.
 What’s next?
 Well, when you start making over $100,000, it’s a good idea to also have other funds set aside for other goals.

-Want to do a renovation?
-Sinking fund.
-Need to start regularly traveling to see family every year?
-Sinking fund.
+Want to do a renovation or do you need to start regularly traveling to see family every year?
+Open a sinking fund.

-As you can see, a sinking fund is just money that isn’t an emergency fund.
+A sinking fund is just money that isn’t an emergency fund that helps you save money for a purpose.
 You can save for any short- or long-term goal you’d like.

 Save for a home